Jarmere Jenkins

-Jarmere Jenkins (born November 25, 1990) is a retired American professional tennis player who became the hitting partner for Serena Williams.
+Jarmere Jenkins is a retired American professional tennis player who became the hitting partner for Serena Williams.
 He was the 2013 Intercollegiate Tennis Association (ITA) National Player of the Year and male ACC Athlete of the Year after earning the national championships in indoor singles, outdoor doubles and team competition while also finishing runner up in outdoor singles.
 He was the first Atlantic Coast Conference athlete to win ACC athlete of the year solely for tennis accomplishments.
 In his first full year as a pro, he cracked the top 200 in the 2014 year end rankings at 193, but the costs of travel became prohibitive for him and he retired in 2017.

 Background

 He is from College Park, Georgia, where he attended Alpha Omega Academy.
 As a junior tennis player, he was the 2008 Orange Bowl doubles champion and singles finalist.
 He has competed in the Junior US Open, Junior French Open and Junior Wimbledon.
 He was finalist in the 2006 Junior US Open boys doubles.
 His highest junior ranking was 18 on January 1, 2008.